Every professional wants to be seen as an expert.

 Your “non-expert problem” is not due to a lack of capability.
 It’s due to a lack of focus, a lack of visibility, and a lack of an authoritative, clearly stated point of view.
 There’s also (usually) a pretty healthy dose of “I’m not good enough / experienced enough / ready enough” thrown in there as well.

-This one-hour, highly interactive webinar (attendance is limited to just 25 people) is about moving past those barriers and getting you on the path to expert stature.
-Join me on May 21st at 2pm EST (11am Pacific), and I’ll share everything I’ve learned in 10+ years as “an expert.”
+This live, one-hour webinar is about moving past those barriers and getting you on the path to expert stature.
+Join me on Friday, November 19th at 2 PM Eastern (1 PM Central, Noon Mountain, 11 AM Pacific), and I’ll share everything I’ve learned in 20+ years as “an expert.”